boostorg/leaf/doc/whitepaper.md

 * Error-handling is a dynamic process, so the static type system is of limited assistance; for example, `ENOENT` is a *value* and not a *type*, and therefore the appropriate error-handler has to be matched dynamically rather than statically.

-* Because most of the functions in a program are *error-neutral*, the ability to automatically (e.g. when using exception handling) or at least generically (e.g. `OUTCOME_TRY`, `LEAF_AUTO`) forward errors to the caller is critical for correctness.
+* Because most of the functions in a program are *error-neutral*, the ability to automatically (e.g. when using exception handling) or at least generically (e.g. `OUTCOME_TRY`, `BOOST_LEAF_AUTO`) forward errors to the caller is critical for correctness.

 * The formal ~~exception-safety~~ failure-safety guarantees are applicable to *error-neutral* functions responding to failures generically, even when not using exception handling.